younglee23/Coursera-Getting-and-Cleaning-Data/README.md

     The regex pattern we use will look for anything column name that contains any of the following text patterns: "subject", "activity", "mean()", or "std()".
-In order to find the parenthesis in R, we must escape (precede) the special characters.
+In order to find the parenthesis in R, we must escape (precede) the special characters (e.g. "\\(\\)" in regex will find the "()" pattern in text).

+    For the purposes of this exercise, we assume we are only extracting measurements that are the mean values.
+This means we exclude values that are calculated based on the mean measurements (like angles based on mean, etc).
+In order to include these values, we can drop the parenthesis from the text patterns that we search.

 ----------------------------------